custcodian/website/docs/about/index.md

 # About Us

 Custcodian is currently a one-man band, operated by [Evan Anderson](https://www.linkedin.com/in/evankanderson/).
-You can contact him at [evan.k.anderson@gmail.com](mailto:evan.k.anderson@gmail.com) until he gets business email sorted out.
+You can contact him at [evan@custcodian.dev](mailto:evan@custcodian.dev), or [book a consultation online](https://calendar.google.com/calendar/u/0/appointments/schedules/AcZssZ2TtUdZyQ9RjPuzKispy0l5OaUt_xJS1Q-GZ39oWyrMK4u0Yf9EMorX2LRJ9MAYYb2ROU8cxdGJ).

 Our infrastructure is hosted on DigitalOcean.